Caffeine intake and gestationPrint this page

-A population based cohort of 71,239 women taking part in the Danish National Birth Cohort examined the relation between first trimester coffee and tea consumption and gestational diabetes mellitus (GDM) risk.
+A population-based cohort of 71,239 women taking part in the Danish National Birth Cohort examined the relation between first trimester coffee and tea consumption and gestational diabetes mellitus (GDM) risk33.
 Coffee or tea intake was reported in 81.2% of the women (n = 57 882).
 1.3% (n = 912) of pregnancies were complicated by GDM, and among non-consumers, 1.5% of pregnancies were complicated by GDM.
-After adjustment for age, socio-occupational status, parity, pre-pregnancy body mass index, smoking, and cola intake, there was suggestion of a protective, but non-significant association with increasing coffee (RR ≥8 versus 0 cups/day = 0.89 [95%CI 0.64-1.25]) and tea intakes (RR ≥8 versus 0 cups/day = 0.77 [95%CI 0.55-1.08]).
+After adjustment for age, socio-occupational status, parity, pre-pregnancy body mass index, smoking, and cola intake, there was suggestion of a protective, but non-significant association with increasing coffee.
 Results were similar by smoking status, except a non-significant 1.45-fold increased risk with ≥8 coffee cups/day for non-smokers.
 There was a non-significant reduced GDM risk with increasing total caffeine.
-These results suggest that moderate first trimester coffee and tea intake is not associated with GDM increased risk, it may even have a protective effect9.
+These results suggest that moderate first trimester coffee and tea intake is not associated with GDM increased risk; it may even have a protective effect33.

 Caffeine and miscarriage

-The epidemiological studies evaluating the risk of spontaneous abortion from caffeine exposure, as reviewed by Peck1 and Brent2 have been inconsistent.
-The most serious criticism is that the majority of these studies failed to evaluate the pregnancy signal.
+The epidemiological studies evaluating the risk of miscarriage, also known as spontaneous abortion, from caffeine exposure have been inconsistent1,13 .
+However, many of these studies failed to evaluate the pregnancy signal.

-A study by Wen et al.10 likely provides the best evidence for the pregnancy signal phenomenon to date.
-In this study, increased risk of miscarriage was only observed for caffeine consumed after nausea onset, but not for caffeine consumed before nausea onset, or among those without nausea.
+A study of maternal caffeine consumption, nausea and spontaneous abortion suggests that an increased risk of miscarriage was only observed for caffeine consumed after nausea onset, but not for caffeine consumed before nausea onset, or among those without nausea20.

-Other persistent problems with the validity of studies of caffeine and miscarriage include confounding by smoking and potential recall bias.
-This is namely the case in a study by Weng et al.11 upon which several professional associations based an upper safe limit for caffeine intake during pregnancy.
-The study is characterised by incomplete control for confounding by the daily number of cigarettes smoked or the duration of nausea and vomiting (only yes/no answers).
-In addition, this study was only stratified for two levels of caffeine intake, lower or higher than 200mg daily and the latter group clearly includes very high levels of caffeine intake.
+Other persistent problems with the validity of studies of caffeine and miscarriage include confounding by smoking and potential recall bias, as suggested in a 2008 cohort study21.
+This study is characterised by incomplete control for confounding by the daily number of cigarettes smoked or the duration of nausea and vomiting (only yes/no answers).
+In addition, this study was only stratified for two levels of caffeine intake, lower or higher than 200mg daily and the latter group includes very high levels of caffeine intake.

-In 2010, a Chinese case-control study12 and a small US prospective cohort study13 did not find any association between caffeine consumption and the risk of miscarriage.
+In 2010, a Chinese case-control study22 and a small US prospective cohort study23 did not find any association between caffeine consumption and the risk of miscarriage.

-The 2010 Committee Opinion of the American College of Obstetricians and Gynecologists stated that “Moderate caffeine consumption (less than 200 mg per day) does not appear to be a major contributing factor in miscarriage; … a final conclusion cannot be made as to whether there is a correlation between high caffeine intake and miscarriage15.”
+The 2010 Committee Opinion of the American College of Obstetricians and Gynecologists stated that “Moderate caffeine consumption (less than 200mg per day) does not appear to be a major contributing factor in miscarriage; … a final conclusion cannot be made as to whether there is a correlation between high caffeine intake and miscarriage”34.

-In addition, the 2010 Committee Opinion of the American College of Obstetricians and Gynecologists stated that “Moderate caffeine consumption (less than 200 mg per day) does not appear to be a major contributing factor in preterm birth15.”
+In addition, the 2010 Committee Opinion of the American College of Obstetricians and Gynecologists stated that “Moderate caffeine consumption (less than 200mg per day) does not appear to be a major contributing factor in preterm birth”34.

-A Polish study published in 2011 had the objective of estimating maternal caffeine intake during pregnancy and its influence on pregnancy duration, birthweight and the Apgar score of the newborn.
+A Polish study published in 2012 had the objective of estimating maternal caffeine intake during pregnancy and its influence on pregnancy duration, birthweight and the Apgar score of the newborn12.
 It concluded that caffeine intake of no more than 300mg per day during pregnancy does not affect pregnancy duration and the condition of the newborn.
 Black tea was the major source of caffeine, whereas 26% of women gave up coffee during pregnancy.
-An underestimation of maternal caffeine intake during pregnancy could not be excluded, since the questionnaire was carried out on the last day before delivery18.
+An underestimation of maternal caffeine intake during pregnancy could not be excluded, since the questionnaire was carried out on the last day before delivery12.